redstone-finance/redstone-docs/docs/get-started/price-feeds/types-of-feeds.md

 1. **Market Feed**

    The regular market price derived from trading activities on centralized and decentralized exchanges, i.e. ETH / USD or

-2. **Contract Rate Feed**
+1. **Contract Rate Feed**

    Also known as Exchange Rate or Fundamental feed.
 A ratio between the underlying asset and its derivative derived from the smart contract of a protocol, i.e. wstETH / stETH rate derived from Lido contract or weETH / eETH derived from Ether.fi contract.

-3. **Real World Feed**
+1. **Real World Feed**

    A feed derived from institutional API or another source providing numerical information, i.e. CESR or SOFR

-4. **Proof of Reserve Feed**
+1. **Proof of Reserve Feed**

    Also known as Net Asset Value (NAV) feed.
-A data feed based on API or another source that informs about the value of assets backing tokens issued against it i.e. Blackrock BUIDL or Ondo’s.
+A data feed based on API or another source that informs about the value of assets backing tokens issued against it i.e. Blackrock BUIDL or Ondo's.
 Technically a subsection of Real World Feed.

-5. **Protocol native Oracle**
+1. **Protocol native Oracle**

    The custom implementation of logic supporting a particular orale, i.e. Bitcoin Staking Oracle.
-Specific implementation is LBTC / BTC price feed, derived based on the number of LBTC minted and the total amount of BTC deposited into Lombard’s system on the Bitcoin chain.
+Specific implementation is LBTC / BTC price feed, derived based on the number of LBTC minted and the total amount of BTC deposited into Lombard's system on the Bitcoin chain.

 ## Lombard Protocol Native Oracle by RedStone